 People across the planet are grappling with the effects of multiple overlapping challenges.
 COVID-19, climate change, social inequality, supply-chain disruptions, persistently high inflation and the probability of recession pose significant obstacles to advancing healthy societies and building climate resilience.

 Cities concentrate these challenges but may also hold the key to overcoming them.

 Although cultural shifts have altered the way we live and work, cities continue to flourish.
 Today, more than half the world’s population (55%) lives in cities, up from just 30% in 1950.
 And by 2050, this figure is expected to soar to 70%, with an estimated 2.5 billion people migrating to urban areas over the next 20 years.

 Despite speculation, cities will be the centers of wealth, prosperity, creativity, and innovation.

 Employees are calling for healthier societies that support well-being

-- Unique perspectives from our discussion on how your businesses can improve the lives of everyone it touches, greatly increasing long-term shareholder returns in the process, with Paul Polman, former Unilever CEO (2009–2019), business leader, campaigner and co-author of Net Positive: How Courageous Companies Thrive by Giving More Than They Take
+- Unique perspectives from our discussion on how businesses can improve the lives of everyone they touch for a steep boost in long-term shareholder returns (with Paul Polman, Unilever CEO from 2009–2019, business leader, campaigner and co-author of Net Positive: How Courageous Companies Thrive by Giving More Than They Take)